xoubaman/mars-rover-ddd-training/README.md

 applying DDD patterns.

 The already implemented classes come with tests covering all their behaviour.
-Participants should avoid much as possible changing the tests, introducing iteratively the DDD patterns mixed with existing code.
+Participants should avoid as much as possible changing the tests, introducing iteratively the DDD patterns mixed with existing code.
 At certain point it will be good to change the storage method to apply the repository pattern and changing the tests will be justified.